 The air compressor you get has to be one that will provide enough compressed air at the pressure your air brush needs to do the job.
 The air brush itself does not care where it gets the compressed air from, just that there is enough of air at the right pressure to work.
 See the air brush specs for those numbers.
 Use any compressor you want to air brush food.
 Just make darned sure that the compressed air is treated (oil, particulates and water removed) before that compressed air touches the food.

-Question: Are they worth it?
+Quickfit airbrush connectors /fittings - are they worth it??
 I'me about to get involved in airbrushing - bought a cheap double action off ebay, and now reading about compressors.
 Plan to go more $$ on a brush when I understand a little more about what I'd actually be looking for.

-Response: Hi Luke, Are they worth it?
+My response: Hi Luke, are they worth it?
 Depends on your budget.
-I believe Quickfit is a brand from Iwata, which means that their couplers and connectors will work together, but likely not with other brands.
+I believe Quickfit is a brand from Iwata, which means that their couplers and connectors will work together, but possibly not with other brands of couplers and connector.
 That being the case, if you start with them, then you'll want to stay with them so that all of your various air implements interconnect.

 By the same token, you can standardize on any brand of coupler / connector too.
 Do you have any air fittings now?
 If not, how does Quickfit stack up price-wise against other brands?
 How much time do you want to spend chasing down alternatives if all you are really going to do is connect up one air brush to an air line?

 It's your call.
-Not sure about how they all work together?
-Check out the fittings section on this website.
+If you are not sure about how they all work together check out the fittings section on this website for complete information.